-"Right now is the time to learn the skills that will serve us well in times such as these."
+Now is the time for your family to learn the skills that will serve you well in times such as these.

-Read more in the articles below by veteran homeschool mom, author and HOME Leader Kimberly Miller for inspiration!
+The articles below by veteran homeschool mom, author and HOME Leader Kimberly Miller will provide a a wealth of information and inspiration!

 In this final article in our series on self sufficiency for the homeschooling family, we will be exploring a number of resources available for learning the skills necessary to become more self sufficient.
 There is a wealth of knowledge available to anyone who desires to learn more and pursue a more self sufficient lifestyle.
 If your family is interesting in developing some of these skills, this list of resources should be helpful in guiding you to the right place to learn more.

 Don’t miss the first two articles in this series, where we discuss the reasons why a homeschooling family might want to learn to be more prepared for an emergency situation and then move on to become more independent in their sources of food and other basic necessities.
 Old fashioned skills that provide food, shelter, and other life necessities are available for us to learn and can greatly benefit the homeschooling family both in terms of learning opportunities as well as supplying us with what we need to survive most supply chain issues or other challenges to gathering basic living provisions.

 Below is a list of resources to look to for gaining skills and supplies, along with a brief explanation of the resource and how it might be beneficial.
 Not all these resources will be helpful to every family, but there should be something within this list each family will find useful.

 The Encyclopedia of Country Living by Carla Emery